wdawson/okta.github.io/_source/_posts/2018-05-22-simple-multifactor-authentication-in-node.md

 ---
 layout: blog_post
-title: "Simple Multifactor Authentication in Node"
+title: "Simple Multi-Factor Authentication in Node"
 author: bkelley
 description: "This post explains multi-factor authentication and some challenges that developers face with it."
 tags: [multi-factor, authentication, developer, nodejs]